swaroopg92/penpa-edit/README.md

 12. Tent: A tent and a point, an auxiliary x on the side, and a line that connects the tent and a tree - Right click for cross and left click for tent and a point, drag for the line.
 13. Numerical flick Input the numerical flick.
 123456789 from top left to bottom right.
 14. Alphabet flick Enter the alphabet by flick.
 ABCDEFGH- from top left to bottom right.
 Enter-in the lower right corner.

-### Irregular board shapes
-* You can select square, regular hexagon, regular triangle, and pyramid from the "New/Change frame" menu.
-Functions other than square are limited.
-* Adjust the board shape in "mass" mode.
-From the "Rotate/Move" menu, press the "Move board to center" and "Match screen size to board" buttons to adjust margins.

 ### Grid
 * You can change the border of the board from the "New/Change frame" menu.